sb10/cleanorder/README.md

   additional predecessor constraints on that helper inside the cluster.
   Outside of clusters (e.g., among free functions), callers still precede their callees as before.
+  - The same "pack helpers beneath the first caller" idea is applied within a type’s users section for free-function users (non-methods).
+After emitting a user function, its private helpers are placed directly below it in the order of first use when unconstrained by other callers, so the reader sees the caller followed by its immediate building blocks.
   - Precedence: the callee-after-first-caller rule for a type's method cluster takes precedence over incidental standalone type declarations that happen to be referenced or returned by those methods.
 Such incidental types are